gn-04/elefluent-privacy-policy/privacy-policy.md

 - Access the personal information we hold about you
 - Request correction of inaccurate information
 - Request deletion of your account and associated data
-- Withdraw consent for data processing where applicable

-To exercise these rights, please contact us at [your-email@domain.com].
+To exercise these rights, please contact us at garrett@elefluent.com.

 ## Children's Privacy